kseth-official/roguelikedungeoncrawler/README.md

 # ***Deep Dungeon - a roguelike dungeon crawler***

-**This application is designed for anyone interested in playing a rogue-like dungeon crawler that provides an adequate challenge.**
+**This application is designed for anyone interested in playing a roguelike dungeon crawler game that provides an adequate challenge.**

 ## *Game Specification*